 (g) Occupancy permits can now be processed if being held for cistern completion.

-(h) Thirty days after operational acceptance the Fire Department will inspect the cistern to see that water level has been maintained, and if any functional issues exist the developer will be notified to resolve issues.
+(h) Thirty days after operational acceptance, the Fire Department will inspect the cistern to see that water level has been maintained; and if any functional issues exist, the developer will be notified to resolve issues.

-(i) Within one -year the developer will convey any easements to the Town with regard to the cistern.
+(i) Within one year, the developer will convey any easements to the Town with regard to the cistern.

-(j) During the first 12 months the Fire Department will perform inspections and tests of cistern and notify developer to resolve any issues.
+(j) During the first 12 months, the Fire Department will perform inspections and tests of cistern and notify developer to resolve any issues.

-(11) Twelve months from the Fire Department's operational acceptance they will perform one final inspection and test of cistern to validate operation and will notify the developer if any issues need to be resolved.
-If no issues exist the Fire Department will notify the developer of final acceptance and release any claims against the bond.
+(k) Twelve months from the Fire Department's operational acceptance, it will perform one final inspection and test of cistern to validate operation and will notify the developer if any issues need to be resolved.
+If no issues exist, the Fire Department will notify the developer of final acceptance and release any claims against the bond.

-D. Dry hydrant requirements general.
+D. Dry hydrant requirements in general.

 (1) The design of the dry hydrants shall be for trouble-free service that will last a lifetime.

 (2) The dry hydrant water supply capacity shall be based on the largest home/building being protected.
-However no dry hydrant water supply shall be smaller than 30,000 gallons of water.
+However, no dry hydrant water supply shall be smaller than 30,000 gallons of water.
 The water supply capacity calculation shall be made by a professional engineer utilizing fifty-year drought records.

 (3) The design of the dry hydrants shall be submitted to the Fire Chief for approval prior to construction.